nmshd/documentation/_docs_use-cases/use-case-transport-query-messages.md

 - `participant` is either the enmeshed address of the sender or enmeshed addresses of the Identities the Message was sent to.
 - `content.@type` the type of structure of the Message's content
 - `content.body` the body of the Mail, if the Message is of type Mail
+- `content.bodyFormat` the format of the body of the Mail, if the Message is of type Mail
 - `content.subject` the subject of the Mail, if the Message is of type Mail

 ## On Success